WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > ---

 ### Initialize SDK connection and retrieve agent profile
-> Click the "start" button to initialize the SDK connection
+> Click the "Login" button to initialize the SDK connection
 > The system will automatically:
 > > - Validate your access token
 > > - pulls your desktop profile